letoram/durden/README.md

 3. Fire Idle(a,b): after (n) seconds of idle (no input activity and active space is not in fullscreen state), run command (a) going into idle, (b) going out.

-3 is of particular interest as you can set up multiple like:
-After (30 seconds, run lockscreen with key 'unlock').
-After (60 seconds, disable/enable displays) etc.
+3 is of particular interest as you can set multiple idle timers.
+For example> After (30 seconds, run lockscreen with key '1password1').
+Then after (60 seconds , disable/enable displays) and finally after 120 seconds, suspend.

-The file autorun.lua can also be used to add timers that are set each when launched, Make sure the syntax is correct, the entire file will be ignored on parser errors.
+The file autorun.lua can also be used to add timers that are set when launched, Make sure the syntax is correct because the entire file will be ignored in the event of parser errors.

 Database Configuration
 ====